KayenM/Text-Sentiment-Predictor/README.md

 <h2 id="demo">Demo</h2>

 <p align="center">
-  You can access the live demo of FeelText [here](https://text-sentiment-predictor.streamlit.app/).
+  You can access the live demo of FeelText <a href="https://text-sentiment-predictor.streamlit.app/">here</a>.
 Go ahead, try it out, and uncover the emotional sentiments hidden within your text!
 </p>

 <p align="center">